SPIMEX - Saint Petersburg International Mercantile Exchange

 SPIMEX also registers OTC contracts closed on Russia’s domestic market.
 The information on OTC prices for the main categories of petroleum products is publicly available on the Exchange’s website and includes aggregate data on nine main commodity groups: Gasoline Normal 80, Gasoline Regular 92, Gasoline Premium 95, Autumn/Spring Diesel, Winter Diesel, Summer Diesel, Fuel Oil, Jet Fuel and Low-Viscosity Marine Fuel.

-SPIMEX has played a key role in establishing nationally accepted indicators and developing a commodities futures marketplace, where producers and consumers can effectively hedge against price risks and execute their long-term operational and sales strategies.
-Shaped at the liquid and transparent exchange, SPIMEX quotes comply with the definition of a fair market price set forth in the tax, antitrust and exchange laws and regulations.
+SPIMEX has played a key role in establishing nationally accepted indicators and in developing a commodities futures marketplace where producers and consumers can effectively hedge against price risks and execute their long-term operational and sales strategies.
+Formed on a liquid and transparent exchange, SPIMEX quotes comply with the definition of a fair market price set forth in the relevant tax, antitrust and exchange-trading laws and regulations.